nh-server/switch-guide/docs/index.md

 If you must use a smaller microSD card or don't wish to use an emuMMC, you can choose to use the sysCFW path instead.

-Additionally, on a V1 "unpatched" Switch, you will need a way to access the ReCovery Mode (this will be further explained in the Entering RCM section of the guide).
-While possible with household tools, you may want to shell money out for a "jig" that inserts into the Joy-Con rail to reliably enable RCM.
+Additionally, on a V1 "unpatched" Switch, you will need a way to access the ReCovery Mode (this will be further explained in the `Entering RCM` section of the guide).
+While *technically* possible with household items, we do not support this method of entering RCM, you will want to shell money out for an "RCM jig" that inserts into the right-hand Joy-Con rail to reliably enter RCM.

+### Important Information

+Before setting up for homebrew, install at least one eShop title to utilize "title takeover", an Atmosphère feature that allows homebrew to use more resources than they would normally have.
+Try downloading a free game (like [Fallout Shelter](https://www.nintendo.com/games/detail/fallout-shelter-switch/)), application (like [YouTube](https://www.nintendo.com/games/detail/youtube-switch/)), or a game demo (like [10 Second Run RETURNS](https://www.nintendo.com/games/detail/10-second-run-returns-switch)).
+Running the Homebrew Menu via a game cartridge is an alternative, but requires the game to be inserted any time you want to launch the Homebrew Menu.
+Generally, title takeover doesn't permanently alter the donor game or application.

+Once you obtain any launchable title, you are prepared to continue on with the guide.

 ## What else should I know before proceeding?